rob-luke/Neuroimaging.jl/docs/src/usage/filter.md

 current() |> DisplayAs.PNG # hide
 ```

-You can also use a bandpass `filter_bandpass`, which first applys a lowpass and then a highpass.
+You can also use a bandpass `filter_bandpass`, which first applies a lowpass and then a highpass.
 Because data are filtered twice, this takes twice as much time.
 If you need the speed, we recommend creating your own bandpass and then apply a custom defined filter for now.

 ## 2) Custom defined filter